-People are often prescribed narcotic painkillers when they’re experiencing severe pain.
+People are often prescribed narcotic painkillers (opioids) when they’re experiencing severe pain.
 Although these pain medications help when you’re recovering from surgery or you throw out your back, they can be highly addictive.
 At Mirmont Treatment Center, located in Media, Pennsylvania, just outside of Philadelphia, we treat opioid addiction by providing holistic treatment for chronic pain and teaching healthy ways to work through physical discomfort during drug and alcohol recovery.
 Our goal is to help patients experience immediate relief while also providing them with coping strategies for the future.

 - Acupressure – During acupressure, hands or special tools are used to apply pressure to specific points on your body in order to promote relaxation and relieve pain.